motr/motr/README.txt

 1.02  Jan  4, 2015     Fixed small bug in Catalytic that reared when
                        first video frame had no contrast.

-1.03  Mar 13, 2015     Now works properly when there are no suspicious
+1.03  Mar 13, 2015     Catalytic now works properly when there are no
-                       sequences.
-Also now prompts user to locate a missing movie file.
+                       suspicious sequences.
+Also now prompts user
+                       to locate a missing movie file.

-1.04  May  8, 2015     Catalytic: Fixed breakage when zero suspicious
+1.04  May  8, 2015     Performance improvements when reading .avi
-                       sequences.
-Added code to locate missing movie file.
-Motr: Performance improvements when
-                       reading .avi files.
-Added utility function to convert .avi files to .mj2 files.
+                       files.
+Added utility function to convert
+                       .avi files to .mj2 files.